-Have you checked your online broker or mutual fund lately?
+When was the last time you’ve checked your online broker accounts or mutual funds lately?

 Once you build an investment portfolio, you’ll need to keep tabs on how it performs.
 Tracking your investments may seem like a lot of babysitting in some cases, but it all depends on what you own.
 Owning a lot of individual stocks will probably require you to track their performance and fundamentals quite often — at least around once a week — to make sure that you’re on top of the research behind the companies they represent.
 If you’re unable to dedicate this kind of effort to stocks, then going for less time-intensive alternatives such as managed mutual funds, index funds or target funds are good options.
 Despite all this, you’re still responsible for making sure you’re headed towards your goals and that your asset mix is still working out for you.